cloudera/livy/README.rst

 PySpark Example
 ===============

-pyspark has the exact same API, just with a different initial command:
+PySpark has the exact same API, just with a different initial request:

 .. code:: python